Today in Apple history: iPod shows it has life after iPhone | Cult of Mac

 The first iPod Classic not available in white.

-Standing on stage to introduce Apple’s new smartphone that January, Steve Jobs described the iPhone as a revolutionary mobile phone and a breakthrough Internet communications device, but also as a widescreen iPod with touch controls.
+Standing onstage to introduce the new smartphone that January, Apple CEO Steve Jobs described the iPhone as a revolutionary mobile phone and a breakthrough internet communications device, but also as a widescreen iPod with touch controls.

-It was a great way to explain to people what the iPhone was, and what it did, but it also undercut the iPod in the same way that the Macintosh’s arrival undercut the Apple II.
+It was a great way to explain to people what the iPhone was, and what it did.
+However, the pitch also undercut the iPod in the same way that the Macintosh’s arrival undercut the Apple II.
 If Apple was packaging those three items together in a stunning new device, why would anyone in their right mind want to buy them separately?

 The three new iPods represented Apple’s attempt to answer that question.

-The new, third-gen iPod Nano competed with the iPhone as a music player by virtue of being tiny.
-The refreshed Nano boasted a two-inch QVGA, and a shorter, wider design than its predecessors.
-It also added a new interface, video playback, new colors, and support for iPod Games.
+The new, third-gen iPod nano competed with the iPhone as a music player by virtue of being tiny.
+The refreshed nano boasted a 2-inch QVGA display and a shorter, wider design than its predecessors.
+It also added a new interface, video playback, new colors and support for iPod Games.

-The iPod Classic, meanwhile, was a way of refreshing Apple’s original iPod brand by giving it a sheen of retro chic.
-This was the sixth version of Apple’s original clickwheel iPod, and Apple marked the occasion by giving it a slimmer body, significantly improved batter life, and — for the first time — replacing the signature white polycarbonate plastic exterior with a silver one.
+The iPod Classic, meanwhile, refreshed Apple’s original iPod brand by giving it a sheen of retro chic.
+This was the sixth version of Apple’s original clickwheel iPod.
+Apple marked the occasion by giving it a slimmer body, significantly improved battery life and — for the first time — a new color.
+This model replaced the signature white polycarbonate plastic exterior with a silver one.

 This was the first time an iPod was not available in white.